Information to apply for the Windrush Community Fund for projects which raise awareness of the Windrush schemes.

 - organisations whose objectives conflict with the Windrush Community Fund

-- organisations that seek to provide immigration advice and services, which are regulated by the Office of the Immigration Services Commissioner
+- organisations that seek to provide immigration advice and services, which are not regulated by the Office of the Immigration Services Commissioner

 - where the organisation has objectives or runs services that are contrary to the principles of openness, tolerance, and respect